bryant100000/pex/README.md

 Gatlin: Gating Function Checker for Linux Kernel (Updated FORK for CS 598 Project)
 -------

 This repo builds upon the PeX tool to find the mappings between LSM and Audit Hooks.
-The code for reachability analysis in built on top of PeX (can be seen in the new commit diffs)
+The code for reachability analysis and LSM <-> Audit is built on top of PeX (can be seen in the new commit diffs)